01What 'normal' mileage looks like in Malaysia

 Match wear to the number

-A worn steering wheel, shiny pedals, sagging seat bolsters, and tired carpets do not fit a 40,000 km claim.
+A worn steering wheel, shiny pedals, sagging seat bolsters, and tired carpets may not fit a very low-mileage claim.
 Wear should match the reading.

 Read inspection and transfer records